 JUNG strives to optimize its entire value-added chain according to lean principles.
 The company’s mission is to produce as efficiently as possible while maintaining flexibility to produce even small batch sizes.

 The medium-sized company attaches great importance to the fact that both customers and employees benefit equally from the partial automation of production: "At JUNG, we focus on people,” says Mario Schäfer, production manager at the plant in Lünen, Germany.
 “While we focus on the satisfaction of our customers, whom we want to offer our products in the high 'Made in Germany' quality, we also want to relieve our employees from monotonous tasks.
 Their human skills are essential for us, because many of our products are hand-crafted.
 We were looking for a safe technical solution to support our colleagues at work."

 In the manufacturing cell, a shift worker places a fully assembled power pack in a mount and starts the UR5 by pressing a button.
-The robot sets itself in motion, picks up the power pack with a two-finger gripper and places it in a laser chamber, where it is laser marked on the front and back.
-Afterwards, the UR5 removes the part and places it in a second mount.
-During the laser process, the operator folds shipping cartons and cleans finished parts with a cloth.
-In a next step, she packs the parts into the cartons and installs a new power pack.
+The robot sets itself in motion, picks up the power pack with a two-finger gripper, and places it in a laser chamber, where it is laser marked on the front and back.
+Afterward, the UR5 removes the part and places it in a second mount.
+During the laser process, the operator folds shipping cartons and cleans the finished parts with a cloth.
+In the next step, she packs the parts into the cartons and installs a new power pack.
 The cobots’ high usability and functionality convinced JUNG to implement more UR robot arms.